SGA Limits 2026: How Much Can You Earn on SSDI?

 If you are currently earning above SGA, you will be denied automatically regardless of your medical condition.
 If you recently stopped working or reduced hours to below SGA, document the reason clearly.
 SSA wants to know why you stopped or reduced work.

 You can work and earn below SGA while applying for or receiving SSDI.
 However, working during your application can raise questions.
 SSA may view it as evidence that you can perform substantial work.
+Document clearly why your current work is not at the SGA level.

 How ClaimPath Helps?